Accelerate your Embedded GUI development and test

-All GUI display driver library packages includes the PC simulator tool free of extra charge
+All GUI display driver library packages include the PC simulator tool free of extra charge

-All GUI display driver library packages includes ready-to-run PC-mode examples as fast Getting Started solution.
+All GUI display driver library packages include ready-to-run PC-mode examples as fast Getting Started solution.

 Use of IOTester

-- Same development and debug advandages as with the PC simulation.
+- Same development and debug advantages as with the PC simulation.

 - Let your PC GUI program connect to the real display module hardware.